 Population aged 25 years and above by highest level of education attained.

 Caution is required when using this indicator for cross-country comparison, since the countries do not always classify degrees and qualifications at the same ISCED levels, even if they are received at roughly the same age or after a similar number of years of schooling.
-Also, certain educational programmes and study courses cannot be easily classified according to ISCED.
-This indicator only measures educational attainment in terms of level of education attained, i.e. years of schooling, and do not necessarily reveal the quality of the education (learning achievement and other impacts).
+Moreover, certain educational programmes and study courses cannot be easily classified according to ISCED, and segments of the population may be assigned an unknown level of educational attainment.
+In reporting educational attainment this indicator only measures educational attainment in terms of the level of education attained and does not necessarily reveal the quality of the education.

-To show the educational composition of the population aged 25 years and above, hence the stock and quality of human capital within a country, so as to gauge needs and establish policies for upgrading it.
-This indicator also reflects the structure and performance of the education system and its accumulated impact on human capital formation.
+To show the educational composition of the population aged 25 years and above.
+This indicator reflects the structure and performance of the education system and informs policies to increase educational opportunity.

 This indicator should be based on complete and reliable census or survey data, applying clear classification of levels of education in accordance with ISCED.